-CO No. Expected Course Outcomes At the end of the course, the students will be able to : CL 1 Understand the basic terminology used in computer programming and will be able to design programs involving decision structures, loops and functions. • Ap 2 Understand the dynamics of memory by the use of pointers, understand different data structures and create/update basic data files.
-Ap 3 Understand the basic concepts of inheritance by which they can achieve the code reusability.
-Ap 4 Understanding the file handling concept they can easily create file and can also perform specific operations in existing files.
-Ap 5 a) Analyze a simple programming problem specification. b) Design a high-level (programming language independent) solution to the problem using functional abstraction and general imperative programming language constructs.
+CO Expected Course Outcomes CL No. At the end of the course, the students will be able to : 1 Understand the basic terminology used in computer programming and will be able to design programs involving decision structures, loops and functions.
+Ap 2 Understand the dynamics of memory by the use of pointers, understand different data structures and create/update basic data files.
+Approximately 10 of the use of pointers, understand different data structures and create/update basic data files.
+3 Understand the basic concepts of inheritance by which they can achieve the code reusability.
+4 Understanding the file handling concept they can easily create file and can also perform specific operations in existing files.
+5 a) Analyze a simple programming problem specification. b) Design a high-level (programming language independent) solution to the problem using functional abstraction and general imperative programming language constructs.
 Ap